 Approved form for family violence withdrawal notice and qualifying evidence [PDF, 480 KB]

-The notice will be considered to have been delivered and received by the landlord at the time it is posted or otherwise delivered (unlike other tenancy-ending-notices).
+The notice will be considered to have been delivered and received by the landlord at the time it is posted or otherwise delivered as long as the address is correct, (unlike other tenancy-ending-notices).
 The notice period will start the following day.
 The withdrawing tenant should keep a copy of the notice for their records.
 They should also keep a record of contact information of anyone who provides evidence to support the withdrawal notice.

-Tenants may contact their landlord, for example by phone, to let them know they have sent notice of their withdrawal from the tenancy, and to discuss any other tenancy-related matters, such as the bond.
+Tenants may contact their landlord, for example by phone, to let them know they have sent notice of their withdrawal from the tenancy, and to discuss any other tenancy-related matters, eg, the bond.

 Find out more about serving notices for withdrawal due to family violence

-Under the Residential Tenancies Act (RTA) and the Privacy Act 2020, landlords must treat the withdrawal notice and accompanying evidence as confidential and must not disclose it unless permitted under the RTA or if required by law.
+Under the Residential Tenancies Act (the Act) and the Privacy Act 2020, landlords must treat the withdrawal notice and accompanying evidence as confidential and must not disclose it unless permitted under the Act or if required by law.

 Withdrawal notices and evidence must be kept confidential by landlords